 It costs $50 per year, but it doesn’t limit the number of devices you can have on an account, so simply install on any iOS or Android devices (or Windows desktops) your kids use.

 Kaspersky Safe Kids

 Some of our favorite mobile antivirus options have pretty good parental controls too, and Kaspersky Safe Kids falls squarely into that bracket.
 The child app comes with everything you’d want from a parental control app, including tools to manage and monitor their screen time, the ability to see their real-time location (with geofencing) and battery level, and Facebook activity monitoring.
 You can block access to inappropriate websites, apps, and games, and there’s expert advice from child psychoanalysts for the really tricky stuff.
 Unfortunately, limitations within iOS mean not all these options are available for iPads and iPhones.

 Kidslox is a parental control app for Android and iOS that lets you block apps and websites on up to 10 different devices.
 It also enables you to set daily time limits for mobile use, so that children don’t spend all of their homework time looking at Facebook or Instagram.
 Helpfully, it features different modes, allowing you to switch from an unrestricted Parent Mode to a custom-set Child Mode or a completely restricted Lockdown Mode.
 It even lets you see where your children’s devices are.
-Kidslox provides you with a brief free trial when first signing up, but after that, it charges anything from $3.99 to $5.99 per month (depending on your devices) for a monthly subscription.
+Kidslox provides you with a brief free trial when first signing up, but after that, it charges $5.99 per month (depending on your devices) for a monthly subscription — though you can save money with a $100 payment for lifetime cover.
 It’s easy to set up, although it requires that you download it on each app you want to monitor.

 - The best free parental control software for PC, Mac, iOS, and Android